 - rain detection,

 - signal level change detections and

 - a comparison of signal quality measurements of different VSAT systems

-Design, implement and operate the hardware and software infrastructure to enable access to the given amount of data of >20.000 stations over more than two years.
+Design, implement and operate the HW and SW infrastructure to enable access to the given amount of data of >20.000 stations over more than two years.

 Develop, implement, test, optimize the above-mentioned products.
-The validation represents the biggest challenge, as no external validation seems possible.
+The validation is the biggest challenge as no external validation seems possible.

 Additional Results due to Sensor Network Approach

 - Footprint shape: A reliable footprint shape will bring the satellite operator a high valuable insight of their satellite pointing in order to optimize their frequency efficiency, to reduce risks on SLA, and also to validate the spacecraft specification independently from the spacecraft prime and in operational mode.

 - Link Budget Input Map: An empiric measured input (as a map) to the link budget calculation helps the satellite operator to validate the expected signal strength versus the model based hypothetical link budget.

 - VSAT Measurement Harmonization: In the precursor project it was noted that signal quality reports from different VSAT vendors shows significant deviations (temporal resolution, signal strength, recorded parameters and attenuation).
 Comparability of the VSAT measurements enables payload operators to harmonize the interpretation of effects, make the effects comparable and harmonize thresholds.